 Q: What is an open edition print?

 A: An open edition print is a high-quality reproduction of an original artwork or photograph.
-Open edition prints purchased through kbradleywashburn.com come with a certificate of authenticity and may be signed or unsigned.
+Open edition prints may be signed or unsigned and may or may not come with a certificate of authenticity.

 Q: What is a signed open edition print?